Person

 Goals

-Build a fully tokenised design system within three months to feed directly into the website rebuild
+• Build a fully tokenised design system in three months, ready to feed straight into the website rebuild

-Create a unified source of truth that aligns designers and developers
+• Create one source of truth that lines designers and developers up

 Process